Home » Dessert Recipes » Pies & Tarts » Keto Chocolate Pie

 Ingredients

-Heavy cream – Paired with the rest of the ingredients, this adds to the creamy texture.
+• Heavy cream – Heavy whipping cream adds to the creamy texture.

-Sweetener – My favorite sweetener to use is my Joy Filled Eats Natural Sweetener which is a blend of xylitol, erythritol, and stevia.
+• Sweetener – My favorite sweetener to use is my Joy Filled Eats Natural Sweetener, which is a blend of xylitol, erythritol, and stevia.
 It is twice as sweet as sugar but has no aftertaste.
 A monk fruit erythritol sweetener is another option, too.
-For this recipe, you should whatever keto sweetener is your go-to.
+For this recipe, you should use whatever keto sweetener is your go-to.
 I offer conversion tips in the recipe card.

 no bake crust in baking dish